Dalbec homers for first big league hit, Red Sox top Nats 9-5

 Nationals: Eaton was slow to get up after running into the wall in right after misplaying Devers’ home run ball.
 He stayed in the game.

 Red Sox: DH J.D.
 Martinez left the game in the eighth after being hit by a pitch on his left hand.
+X-rays came back negative and he is day-to-day.

 UP NEXT

-Nationals: No starter was announced for the first of three games at Philadelphia on Monday.
+Nationals: RHP Eric Fedde (1-2, 3.57 ERA) will face the Phillies for a second consecutive start in the first of three games at Philadelphia on Monday.

 Red Sox: RHP Colten Brewer (0-2, 4.57 ERA) is set to work as an opener Monday to begin a three-game series against Atlanta.